ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 All examples in the documentation use `useState` for Row Data.
 However, all code snippets in the documentation leave these hooks out for easier reading.

+### Immutable Data

+When using the grid against an Immutable Store, it's best to provide the callback `getRowId()` to allow the grid to identify rows.
+The grid is then able to identify Rows between new lists of Row Data.
+For example if Rows are selected, and new Row Data is provided such that some Rows are removed, the grid is able to maintain the selection across rows that exist in both the old and new lists of Row Data.

+See [Updating Row Data](/data-update-row-data/) for more information.

 ## Column Definitions

 When setting Column Definitions, we recommend using `useState` or `useMemo`.